YumaWorks/yangpp/docs/source/yangpp/yangpp-classes.rst

 It it similar to the 'structure' base-class but the indended use is for some sort of protocol message.

+-  An instance of this class has the same properties as an sx:structure.

+-  A protocol specification is expected to define any semantics and usage context associated with this class.

 structure base-class
 ++++++++++++++++++++++++++++

 This class represents an abstract data structure.
 It corresponds to the 'sx:structure' schema node.

-An instance of this class has the same properties as an sx:structure.
+-  An instance of this class has the same properties as an sx:structure.
+-  There are no semantics or usage context defined for this class